Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_Sensors/Proximity/Grove-Gesture_sensor_paj7660.md

 <br></br>

-## Demo 1: Connect sensors to XIAO by IIC
+## Demo 1: Connect sensors to MCU by IIC

 ### Step 1.
 Turn the 4-position DIP switch to the IIC position.